frejabv/Map-of-Denmark_BFST21_Group2/README.md

 ./gradlew run --args="ttiMode"  1,11s user 0,07s system 43% cpu 2,728 total
 ```

-The number were interested in is the total (the last one).
+The number we're interested in is the total (the last one).